CreasyM/CreasyM/README.md

 - 🔭 I’m currently working on a website
 - 🌱 I’m currently learning to code
-- 👯 I’m looking to finish the sitd ..
+- 👯 I’m looking to finish the site..
 - 🤔
-- 💬 Ask me about the weather
+- 💬 Ask me about the weather its hot
-- 📫 How to reach me email
+- 📫 How to reach me email creasymary36@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact:i don't know what im doing
 -->